Azure/AKS-Landing-Zone-Accelerator/README.md

 ### AKS Backup & Restore

-A terraform module (code accelerator) to deploy and use Open source tool Velero, for Backup & Restore of AKS stateful applications.
+This repo provides An accelerator (Terraform module) to deploy and use Open source tool Velero, for Backup & Restore of AKS stateful applications.

 **Coming Soon!** Perform Backup for Persistent Volume of AKS clusters using [Azure Backup](https://azure.microsoft.com/en-us/updates/akspvbackupprivatepreview/)